CottonpuffProgrammer/PortfolioProject/README.md

 ## The Current Goal:

-Use XML documentation comments for commenting code instead of standard comments, implement a Web API that would be helpful for my website.
+Use XML documentation comments for commenting code instead of standard comments, provide a valid return URL when adding a bookmark, fix other small issues.

 --------------------------------------------------